 In parallel with her PhD she was a researcher on the EU Framework IV Programme MIMIC (Modality, Inter-modality and Interchange).

 The MDes Service Design Innovation course links two major universities; London College of Communication and Cranfield University.
 Consequently, teaching is actively directed towards engaging with different disciplines and C4D is a catalyst to facilitate educational workshops and projects with scientists and industry in areas such as nanotechnology, medical healthcare devices and open-data and public sector innovation.

 In addition, Alison supervises and examines PhDs in the following subject areas: Design for Services, Design Management, Public Sector Innovation, Design Process, Design and Sustainability, Design Theory and Practice and Social Software Agents.

 She has also presented papers at numerous academic conferences on subjects such as transport, design, service design and design education and is an Associate of The Higher Education Academy (HEA), a member of the R&D Society, a Fellow of the RSA and a member of Materials and Design Exchange (MaDE).

-View the MA Service Experience Design and Innovation course page.
+View the MA Service Design course page.